Lloy Ball: Olympics

 Ball made his Olympic debut at the 1996 Atlanta Olympics, where Team USA finished in ninth place tie with South Korea, after having claimed the bronze medal two years earlier at the World Championships.
 At the 2000 Sydney Olympics, Ball started but the USA had a disappointing tournament, not winning a match and finishing with an 11th place tie with Egypt.

 At the 2004 Athens Olympics, Ball led Team USA to the semifinals, where they lost to eventual gold medalist Brazil.
 They earned their way to the bronze medal match, but were swept by Russia to come down to a fourth-place finish.
 Despite not getting a medal, it was the best Olympic finish for the men since they won the bronze medal in 1992.

 With his selection to the 2008 Olympic squad, Ball became the first male volleyball player from the United States to compete in four Olympics.
-After leading Team USA past Russia in 5 sets at the 2008 Summer Olympics semifinals in Beijing, China, Ball led Team USA to the gold medal by defeating World No. 1 Brazil in four sets.
+After leading Team USA past Russia in five sets at the 2008 Beijing Olympics semifinals, Ball led Team USA to the gold medal by defeating the top-ranked Brazilians in four sets.
 During the tournament, the U.S. never lost a match, going undefeated at 8–0.

 Professional

 With the professional club Iraklis Thessaloniki, he won two silver medals at the 2004–05 and 2005–06 CEV Champions League.
-In 2004-05 he was also awarded "Best Setter".
+In 2004–05 he was also awarded "Best Setter".

 With the professional club VC Zenit Kazan he won a gold medal at the 2007–08 CEV Champions League and a third silver medal at the 2010–11 CEV Champions League, along with a second "Best Setter" award.

-On April 11, 2011, Ball announced he would be retiring at the end of VC Zenit Kazan's season during an interview on The Net Live radio talkshow.
+In 2019, Ball was one of the founding members of a grass-roots professional level league in the United States called the Volleyball League of America (VLA).